-In November and December 2012, ZTE Corporation initiated invalidity proceedings in China against Chinese Patents ZL00806049.5; ZL 00812876.6; and ZL200480044232.1, the Chinese equivalents of European Patents 1,212,919; 1,166,589; and 1,808,029.
-Vringo Infrastructure has begun defending these actions by filing responses in January and February 2013.
-The oral hearing for ZL200480044232.1 occurred on April 10, 2013 and is still pending.
-An oral hearing for ZL00806049.5 occurred on May 9, 2013 and is still pending.
-A hearing for ZL00812876.6 has not yet been scheduled.
+In November and December 2012, ZTE Corporation initiated invalidity proceedings in China against Chinese Patents ZL00806049.5; ZL 00812876.6; and ZL200480044232.1, before the Patent Reexamination Board of the Patent Office of the People's Republic of China.
+These patents are the Chinese equivalents of European Patents 1,212,919; 1,166,589; and 1,808,029.
+Vringo Infrastructure filed responses to these actions in January and February 2013.
+The oral hearing for ZL200480044232.1 (equivalent to European Patent 1,808,029) occurred on April 10, 2013.
+On July 3, 2013, our patent rights were upheld.
+ZTE Corporation has three months in which to file an appeal.
+An oral hearing for ZL00806049.5 (equivalent to European Patent 1,166,589) occurred on May 9, 2013 and a ruling is still pending.

-On March 29, 2013 Vringo Infrastructure, Inc., filed a patent infringement lawsuit in France against ZTE Corporation, China and its French subsidiary, ZTE France SASU, in the Tribunal de Grande Instance de Paris, alleging infringement of the French part of European Patents 1,186,119 and 1,221,212 by ZTE devices, which are believed to fall within the scope of these patents.
+On March 29, 2013, Vringo Infrastructure filed a patent infringement lawsuit in France against ZTE Corporation, China and its French subsidiary, ZTE France SASU, in the Tribunal de Grande Instance de Paris, alleging infringement of the French part of European Patents 1,186,119 and 1,221,212 by ZTE devices, which are believed to fall within the scope of these patents.
 Vringo Infrastructure filed the lawsuit based on particular information uncovered during a seizure to obtain evidence of infringement, known as a saisie-contrefaçon, which was executed at two of ZTE's facilities in France.
-The case has been filed with the tribunal de grande instance de Paris for it to allocate the case to a division of the 3rd chamber (specializing in IP matters).
-A first scheduling conference has not yet been set.
+The case has been filed with the Tribunal de Grande Instance de Paris for it to allocate the case to a division of the 3rd chamber (specializing in IP matters).